Carlos Hathcock

 Carlos Norman Hathcock II (May 20, 1942 – February 22, 1999) was a United States Marine Corps (USMC) sniper with a service record of 93 confirmed kills.
-Hathcock's record and the extraordinary details of the missions he undertook made him a legend in the U.S. Marine Corps.
+His record and the extraordinary details of the missions he undertook made him a legend in the U.S. Marine Corps.
 He was honored by having a rifle named after him: a variant of the M21 dubbed the Springfield Armory M25 White Feather, for the nickname "White Feather" given to Hathcock by the North Vietnamese People's Army of Vietnam (PAVN).

 Early life and education

-Hathcock was born in Little Rock, Arkansas, on May 20, 1942.
-He grew up in Wynne, Arkansas, living with his grandmother for the first 12 years of his life after his parents separated.
+Hathcock was born in Little Rock, Arkansas, on May 20, 1942 to parents Carlos Norman Hathcock I (1919–1985) and Mae Thompson (1920–1989).
+He grew up in Wynne, Arkansas, living with his grandmother Myrtle (1900–2000) for the first 12 years of his life after his parents separated.
 While visiting relatives in Mississippi, he took to shooting and hunting at an early age, partly out of necessity to help feed his poor family.
-He would go into the woods with his dog and pretend to be a soldier and hunt imaginary Japanese soldiers with the old Mauser his father, Carlos Norman Hathcock (1919–1985), brought back from World War II.
-He hunted at that early age with a .22-caliber J. C. Higgins single-shot rifle.
-Hathcock dreamed of being a Marine throughout his childhood, and so on May 20, 1959, at the age of 17, he enlisted in the United States Marine Corps.
-Hathcock married Josephine "Jo" Bryan (née Broughton; 1930–2016) on the date of the Marine Corps birthday, November 10, 1962.
+He would go into the woods with his dog and pretend to be a soldier and hunt imaginary Japanese soldiers with the German Mauser which his father, a veteran of two wars, brought back from World War II.
+He hunted at that early age with a .22-caliber Stevens Model 15A single-shot rifle.

+Hathcock dreamed of being a Marine throughout his childhood and so on May 20, 1959, his 17th birthday, he enlisted in the United States Marine Corps.
+He married Josephine "Jo" Bryan (née Broughton; 1930–2016) on the date of the Marine Corps birthday, November 10, 1962.
 Jo gave birth to a son, whom they named Carlos Norman Hathcock III.

 Career

-Before deploying to South Vietnam, Hathcock had won shooting championships, including matches at Camp Perry and the Wimbledon Cup.
-In 1966, Hathcock started his deployment in the Vietnam War as a military policeman and later became a sniper after Captain Edward James Land pushed the Marines into raising snipers in every platoon.
+Before deploying to South Vietnam, Carlos Hathcock had won shooting championships, including matches at Camp Perry near Port Clinton, Ohio, and the Wimbledon Cup.
+In 1966, he started his deployment in the Vietnam War as a military policeman and later became a sniper after Captain Edward James Land pushed the Marines into developing snipers in every platoon.
 Land later recruited Marines who had set their own records in sharpshooting; he quickly found Hathcock, who had won the Wimbledon Cup, the most prestigious prize for long-range shooting, at Camp Perry in 1965.

 Confirmed kills

 During the Vietnam War, Hathcock had 93 confirmed kills of People's Army of Vietnam (PAVN) and Viet Cong personnel.
 In the Vietnam War, kills had to be confirmed by the sniper's spotter and a third party, who had to be an officer.
 Snipers often did not have a third party present, making confirmation difficult, especially if the target was behind enemy lines, as was usually the case.
-Hathcock himself estimated that he had killed between 300 and 400 enemy personnel during the Vietnam War.